 Skip to main content

-ChatCLI supports tool calls via native API for OpenAI and Anthropic, replacing the XML-embedded-in-prompt approach with structured API calls.
+ChatCLI supports tool calls via native API for OpenAI, Anthropic, ZAI (Zhipu AI), MiniMax, Moonshot (Kimi), and OpenRouter, replacing the XML-embedded-in-prompt approach with structured API calls.
 This improves accuracy, reduces token consumption, and enables cache optimizations.

 Why Native Tool Use?